CU-SRL/docs/src/avionics/software/devnotes.md

 7. Add the instance and connections to `Top/topology.fpp`
 8. Fill out and complete the cpp and hpp files
 9. Comment the functionality, then make sure it builds
+10. Ensure the pins are configured correctly with `pin-config`

 # Configuring Drivers